 If you don’t like surprises, here’s what you might find inside your pokémon egg.

 Just like in the more traditional Pokemon games, the creatures in Pokemon Go can be caught in their natural habitat but also can be hatched from eggs by simply walking around.
-Here’s everything you need to know about that!
+This is actually an incredibly useful method of finding some types of Pokemon in the game that can’t be found out in the wild quite so reliably.

 The first thing you’ll want to do to begin your journey as a Pokemon breeder is get your hands on an egg or two.
 To do that you’ll want to visit Pokestops.
 Pokestop drops are random, so don’t expect one every time, and the size egg that appears (more on this later) is also partially random but also influenced by your trainer/player level.